What is Brand Advocacy and Who is a “Brand Advocate?”

 The term “brand advocate” gets used a lot in marketing circles, but what does it truly mean?
 Simply put, a brand advocate is anyone who supports your company’s growth.
-In this article, we’ll focus solely on customers, but keep in mind an advocate could also be an employee.
+Through their brand advocacy as a loyal customer or employee, they provide third-party validation for your brand.

 They, in turn, provide third-party validation for your brand, a powerful sales tool for a business.
 For evidence of why you should be focusing some effort on cultivating brand advocates, particularly on social media, check out this 2016 report by Salesforce.
 The study found that “92% of consumers trust online content from friends and family above all other forms of brand messages.”